puppetlabs/go-libs/pkg/service/README.md

 	Enabled     bool         //Whether CORS is enabled or not.
 	OverrideCfg *cors.Config //Optional.
 This is only required if you do not want to use the default CORS configuration.
 }

+// HandlerRateLimitConfig holds the rate limiting config fo a sepecific handler. type HandlerRateLimitConfig struct {
+	Limit  int // The number of requests allowed within the timeframe.
+	Within int // The timeframe(seconds) the requests are allowed in.
+}

 //Service will be the actual structure returned.
 type Service struct {